-The Dogs in Libraries programme has been designed to allow children to practice their reading skills in a relaxed, non-threatening environment.
+The Dogs in Libraries programme is a way for children to practice their reading skills in a relaxed, non-threatening environment.

 Research shows that sitting down and reading to a friendly dog has been found to help a child’s fear of being judged and over time, their reading ability and self-confidence improves.